A rich and comforting mushroom korma, made from scratch and every bit as good as your favourite Indian takeaway.

 - Once the onion mixture is golden, add the dry spices, stir and cook for another 1-2 minutes until fragrant.

 - Add the mushrooms, turn the heat up a bit and cook for another 1-2 minutes to coat the mushrooms in the spice mixture.
-Season with 1 tsp salt.
+Season with 1 teaspoon salt.

 - Add the chickpeas, coconut cream, tomato paste and almond meal.
 Stir to combine, lower the heat and simmer for 10 minutes.